-Class hours: 2 lecture and 6 lab Prereq: Qualified for ENG 21 and MATH 50.
+Class hours: 2 lecture and 6 lab Prereq: Qualified for ENG 106.
+Qualified for MATH 100 or concurrent enrollment in MATH 75X.
 "C" or higher in AMT 20.
 Description: This course will provide students with fundamental principles of automotive electricity and electronics.
 Practical skills to diagnose, test, and service battery, starting, charging and lighting systems are covered.
 Testing and repair of electrical safety devices, wiring, connectors, and relays are also covered.
 Students are required to have a valid driver's license.
 F